Interesting sightseeing in Stuttgart city center

 (directly opposite the hotel)

-The hotel is directly opposite the main station and can be reached on foot.
-You can also find here subway and S-Bahn stops.» Search for saver fares » Information about the train station
+The main station, with access to subway and S-Bahn, can be reached by foot.» Search for saver fares » Information about the train station

 Distance: 15.0 km